Global existence for the 2D incompressible isotropic elastodynamics for small initial data

 \subsection{Proof of (\ref{eqn5001})}

-We assume that $|t|\geq 1$, otherwise it's trivial.
+We assume that $|t|\geq 1$, otherwise it is trivial.
 Note that

-and we have very similar estimates for $\tilde{g}$.
+and a very similar estimate also holds for $\tilde{g}$.
 Hence it's sufficient to estimate $t\p_t g$ in $H^{N_1}$ and $t\p_t \tilde{g}$ in $H^{N_1-1}$.
-Recall the equation satisfied by $\tilde{g}$ in (\ref{eqn5002}), due to the cubic and higher structure, it is not difficulty to derive the following estimate,
+Recall the equation satisfied by $\tilde{g}$ in (\ref{eqn5002}), due to the cubic and higher structure, it is not difficult to derive the following estimate,

 Recall the equation satisfied by $g$ in (\ref{equationforprofile}), we have

 It remains to estimate $Q_2$ in $H^{N_1}$ norm.
 We can first rule out the very high frequency as follows,